PrincetonUniversity/FastTemplatePeriodogram/README.md

-However, for time series with large amounts of data (HATNet has ~10,000 observations per source), the non-linear template modeler is computationally impractical (~28 hours of computation time per source), while the fast template periodogram takes about 25 minutes in its current state.
+However, for time series with large amounts of data (HATNet has ~10,000 observations per source), the non-linear template modeler is computationally impractical (~28 hours of computation time for `N=10,000`), while the fast template periodogram takes about 7 minutes in its current state.

+**Important Note**: in its current state, the FTP now scales as `N`.
+Though that may sound like a good thing, it's really because the asymptotically `HNlogHN` part of the algorithm is subdominant until N is ridiculously high (>> 1,000,000) (assuming the number of frequencies scales linearly with N).

+Basically, the polynomial root finding part is taking up most of the time.
+That's constant time per frequency, and there are `N_f \propto N` frequencies.

 Requirements
 ------------

 * [pyNFFT](https://pypi.python.org/pypi/pyNFFT) is required, but this program is thorny to install.
 	* Do NOT use `pip install pynfft`; this will almost definitely not work.
-	* You need to install NFFT <= 3.2.4 (NOT the latest version)
+	* You need to install [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) <= 3.2.4 (NOT the latest version)
 	* use `./configure --enable-openmp` when installing NFFT
 	* NFFT also requires [FFTW3](http://www.fftw.org)
 	* You may have to manually add the directory containing NFFT `.h` files to the `include_dirs` variable in the pyNFFT `setup.py` file.
 * The [Scipy stack](http://www.scipy.org/install.html)
 * [gatspy](http://www.astroml.org/gatspy/)
 	* RRLyrae modeler needs this to obtain templates